steviegt6/steviegt6/README.md

 ---

-I'm a programmer and game modder who enjoys reverse-engineering and other nerd stuff like that.
+I'm a programmer and game modder who enjoys reverse-engineering and other nerdy stuff like that.
 I'm known in the Terraria modding community and somewhat exist in the Minecraft modding community.
 I develop and maintain my own projects as well as several mods for Terraria.

-I know **C#**; **Java**; **HTML, CSS and JavaScript**; and **TypeScript** - among other things.
+I'm versed in many languages and technologies, take a look at my profile if you want to know which.

-Quite a large fan of archival, practically everything I make program probably be kept here if possible.
-Advocate for free software, willing to settle for open-source.
+Quite a large fan of archival, practically everything I make or program will be kept here if possible.
+I like open-source software, free software, and money.

 <!-- ## Projects
 I actively work on and have worked on several projects in the past, including, but not limited to: